rhine3/audiomoth-guide/README.md

 * Purchase necessary supplies, including batteries and SD cards
 * [Download](https://www.openacousticdevices.info/config) the timesetter/programming app
-* Create a program; this is explained with graphics on the [AudioMoth Config App guide](https://www.openacousticdevices.info/config-app-guide), and in detail in the "Programming how-to" section below.
+* Create a program; this is explained with graphics on the [AudioMoth Config App guide](https://www.openacousticdevices.info/config-app-guide), and in detail below
 * Insert batteries and SD cards into AudioMoth
 * Connect AudioMoth to computer and press green button on configuration app
 * Create housings for your AudioMoths